TransNormerLLM: A Faster and Better Large Language Model with Improved TransNormer: Abstract

 \section{Abstract}

 We present TransNormerLLM, the first linear attention-based Large Language Model (LLM) that outperforms conventional softmax attention-based models in terms of both accuracy and efficiency.
-TransNormerLLM evolves from the previous linear attention architecture TransNormer~\cite{qin-etal-2022-devil} by making advanced modifications that include positional embedding, linear attention acceleration, gating mechanism, tensor normalization, and inference acceleration and stabilization.
-Specifically, we use LRPE~\cite{qin2023linearized} together with an exponential decay to avoid attention dilution issues while allowing the model to retain global interactions between tokens.
+TransNormerLLM evolves from the previous linear attention architecture TransNormer~\citep{qin-etal-2022-devil} by making advanced modifications that include positional embedding, linear attention acceleration, gating mechanism, tensor normalization, and inference acceleration and stabilization.
+Specifically, we use LRPE~\citep{qin2023linearized} together with an exponential decay to avoid attention dilution issues while allowing the model to retain global interactions between tokens.
 Additionally, we propose Lightning Attention, a cutting-edge technique that accelerates linear attention by more than twice in runtime and reduces memory usage by a remarkable four times.
 To further enhance the performance of TransNormer, we leverage a gating mechanism to smooth training and a new tensor normalization scheme to accelerate the model, resulting in an impressive acceleration of over $20\%$.
-Furthermore, we have developed a robust inference algorithm that ensures numerical stability and consistent inference speed, regardless of the sequence length, showcasing superior efficiency during both training and inference stages.
-Scalability is at the heart of our model's design, enabling seamless deployment on large-scale clusters and facilitating expansion to even more extensive models, all while maintaining outstanding performance metrics.
-Rigorous validation of our model design is achieved through a series of comprehensive experiments on our self-collected corpus, boasting a size exceeding 6TB and containing over 2 trillion tokens.
-To ensure data quality and relevance, we implement a new self-cleaning strategy to filter our collected data. we plan to open-source our pre-trained models, fostering community-driven advancements in the field and positioning our work as a stepping-stone toward exploring efficient transformer structures in LLMs.
+Furthermore, we develop a robust inference algorithm that ensures numerical stability and consistent inference speed, regardless of the sequence length, showcasing superior efficiency during both training and inference stages.
+We also implement an efficient model parallel schema for TransNormerLLM, enabling seamless deployment on large-scale clusters and facilitating expansion to even more extensive models, \ie LLMs with 175B parameters.
+We validate our model design through a series of ablations and train models with sizes of 385M, 1B, and 7B on our self-collected corpus.
+Benchmark results demonstrate that our models not only match the performance of state-of-the-art LLMs with Transformer but are also significantly faster.